 In the era of rapid technological advancement, especially in the financials & banking industry, I am sure that most of you will NOT be using cheques as a part of your day to day banking needs.
-But still, it is important to keep in mind the basics while writing down a cheque.
-Want to learn more about managing your money?
-Join our course on Certification in Online Financial Planning & Wealth Management at Elearnmarkets.
+But still, it is important to keep in mind the basics whenever you write a cheque.

 Writing a cheque probably seems to be the easiest thing to do, but let me tell you that it may lead you to unnecessary trouble in case you do silly mistakes here and there.

 |What is a Cheque?|